Juadebfm/JavaScript_For_Beginners/promisesAsync&Await.md

 console.log(shawarma);
 ```

 This is an example of a _Synchronous_ code.
 It goes from the variable declaration to the console.log point of the code "synchronously".
 NB: it actually takes a bit og time for each line of code to be executed before they go to the subsequent line.
-That means, at the point when JS is assigning the value "pizza" to the variable _pizza_, the _console.log(pizza);_ is paused until the code above it is worked on and done.
+That means, at the point when JS is assigning the value "shawarma" to the variable _shawarma_, the _console.log(shawarma);_ is paused until the code above it is worked on and done.

 ```js
 function getShawarma() {